shivamdamani/Chess-Analysis/README.md

 ![castling movement](https://user-images.githubusercontent.com/39181870/118236904-49c9b180-b4b4-11eb-8200-78795631939f.png)

 The interesting things to notice are that beginner players move their queen way too often in the opening and don't castle as much.
+Another interesting thing to see is more rook movements in the endgame in comparision to beginners.
+This could be because master players do not trade rooks as often as beginners.

 3. What is the probability a piece lands on a certain square?